Drugs Similar to EPINEPHRINE

 Drugs sharing any active ingredients

-HOMEOPATHIC INDICATIONS: For temporary relief of symptoms related to Peptostrep infection including nasal or sinus congestion, and earache.** **These statements are based upon traditional homeopathic principles.
+HOMEOPATHIC INDICATIONS: For temporary relief of symptoms related to heartburn and esophageal reflux.** **These statements are based upon traditional homeopathic principles.
 They have not been reviewed by the Food and Drug Administration.

-HOMEOPATHIC INDICATIONS: For the temporary relief of symptoms related to Herpes Zoster infection including itching, tingling or painful rash usually on one side of the body or one side of the face.** **These statements are based upon traditional homeopathic principles.
+HOMEOPATHIC INDICATIONS: For the temporary relief of symptoms relating to sleep, memory, and emotional issues.** **These statements are based upon homeopathic principles.
 They have not been reviewed by the Food and Drug Administration.

-HOMEOPATHIC INDICATIONS: For the temporary relief of symptoms related to leaky gut syndrome such as fatigue, seasonal allergies, joint pain, occasional constipation, mental fogginess and occasional diarrhea.** **These statements are based upon traditional homeopathic principles.
+HOMEOPATHIC INDICATIONS: For temporary relief of symptoms related to heartburn and esophageal reflux.** **These statements are based upon traditional homeopathic principles.
 They have not been reviewed by the Food and Drug Administration.

-INDICATIONS: May temporarily relieve symptoms associated with exhaustion, joint pain, and immune weakness.** **Claims based on traditional homeopathic practice, not accepted medical evidence.
+INDICATIONS: May temporarily relieve bloating of the stomach, flatulence and rhinitis.** **Claims based on traditional homeopathic practice, not accepted medical evidence.
 Not FDA evaluated.